BrigitteHx/BrigitteHx/README.md

 ## ☆ Let’s Connect!

+Of course this is just the tip of the iceberg, want to know more?
 Feel free to connect through my profile or check out my latest work here on GitHub!
 Always open to networking, collaboration or a good tech conversation!

 <sub><i>Please note: A LinkedIn account is required to view my full LinkedIn profile.</i></sub>